YoungX116/fs-cli/README.md

 # fs-cli
 #### Author: Yang

-This project is an simple implementation of Linux/Unix `ls` command by mainly use node.js.
+This project is a simple implementation of Linux/Unix `ls` command by mainly use node.js.

 * **Important modules used**
   * **fs:** this module is used to analyze the folder and recognize files and folders.